-Turn the adjusting screws 3 on the left and right so that the markings on the left and right chain adjuster 4 are in the same position in relation to the reference marks 0.
+Turn adjusting screws 3 on the left and right so that the markings on the left and right chain adjusters 4 are in the same position relative to reference marks 6.
 The rear wheel is then correctly aligned.

 The lower chain section must be taut.